dssheldon/pands-project-sds/README.md

 ## Project Plan

-- Download the Iris.csv file from the UC Irvine Machine Learning Repository: Iris data set. http://archive.ics.uci.edu/ml/datasets/Iris as instructed in the project instructions.
+- Download the Iris.csv file from the UC Irvine Machine Learning Repository: Iris data set. http://archive.ics.uci.edu/ml/datasets/Iris as instructed in the project instructions
 - Research plotting via matplotlib and seaborn to supplement knowledge in lecture
 - Research the Iris data set and analysis completed by others
 - Research making a Markdown Readme file (https://commonmark.org/help/tutorial/)